Workshop on the Art of Prose

 "If it has not already happened, it will never happen; unless you write it."–S. Haviaras, Coordinator of the Workshop

-The workshop on the Art of Prose for Advanced Learners is open to young writers who have already successfully completed work on short form and wish to improve their technique with a view to publication in magazines and the Internet, and a view to publication of a book.
-During the workshop, participants will have the opportunity to discuss with author Stratis Haviaras and other guests from the literary world, elaborating on the art of writing (bonsai, short story or novel).
-Through discussion and writing exercises samples, participants will become familiar with views of writing such as critical reading, narrative voice, use of language, character development, theme options, style, etc. In addition, there will be a general overview of genres of literature such as poetry, essay, children's literature, history, police, futuristic or science fiction novel.
+The workshops on the Art of Prose are open to young writers who have already successfully completed work on short form and wish to improve their technique with a view to publication in magazines and the Internet, and a view to publication of a book.
+During the workshops, participants have the opportunity to discuss with author Stratis Haviaras and other guests from the literary world, elaborating on the art of writing (bonsai, short story or novel).
+Through discussion and writing exercises samples, participants become familiar with views of writing such as critical reading, narrative voice, use of language, character development, theme options, style, etc. In addition, there is a general overview of genres of literature such as poetry, essay, children's literature, history, police, futuristic or science fiction novel.

 Participants in the workshop will:

 - Show a significant advance in the art of writing.